SunShot Initiative

-The SunShot Initiative is a federal government program run by the US Department of Energy's Solar Energy Technologies Office.
-It bills itself as a national effort to support solar energy adoption in order to make solar energy affordable for all Americans.
-The initiative is a collaboration of private companies, universities, state and local governments, and nonprofits, as well as national laboratories.
+The SunShot Initiative is a program administered by the Energy Technologies Office within the U.S. Department of Energy.
+The program supports solar energy adoption with the goal of reducing the cost of solar power for American consumers.
+It operates through partnerships with private companies, universities, state and local governments, nonprofit organizations, and national laboratories.

 Background

-The United States Department of Energy (DOE) announced its sponsorship of the SunShot Initiative in 2011 and was established as a way to; increase utility of, photovoltaic goods and services in the United States by decreasing its original costs in order to: (1)enable the competitiveness of the Solar Powered energy market, and supply chain comparatively to other energy sources, (2) increase the competitiveness of solar power energy market, (3) foster growth of research and development within the energy sector, specifically in solar energy alternatives, and (4) address the growing concern of climate change by triggering a more natural shift from fossil fuels to renewable energy sources in the long-run.
-The initial goal set forth by the SunShot Initiative is to reduce carbon emissions to 20% of what they were at their highest recorded levels in 1990, by 2050.
+The U.S. Department of Energy (DOE) launched the SunShot Initiative in 2011 with the goal of reducing the cost of solar photovoltaic energy in the United States.
+The program aimed to make solar power cost-competitive with other energy sources, strengthen the domestic solar supply chain, and support research and development in solar energy technologies.
+The initiative also sought to reduce reliance on fossil fuels in favor of renewable energy sources.
+A stated goal of the program was to reduce carbon emissions to 20 percent of their 1990 peak levels by 2050.

-In order to achieve this goal, the DOE focused its efforts on using the increased feasibility of policy implementation processes in local governments to streamline the approach.
-By funding 25 major U.S. Cities through Solar America Program, the DOE sought to create readily available examples of the SunShot Initiative underlying mission at work.
-This in turn, would facilitate the study of effectiveness in implementation processes in an urban setting, and provide idealized planning model based on already implemented policies, their effects, and potential challenges that could be encountered for reference, and create future implementation in other U.S. cities.
-According to the cost/benefit analysis of cities participating in the Solar Cities America Program.
-These DOE efforts were geared towards incentivizing more U.S. cities to implement alternative energy source policies locally.
+To advance these goals, the DOE worked with local governments to streamline solar energy policy implementation.
+Through the "Solar America" program, the DOE provided funding to 25 major U.S. cities to demonstrate the practical application of the SunShot Initiative’s objectives.
+This in turn would facilitate the study of effectiveness in implementation processes in an urban setting, and provide an idealized planning model based on already-implemented policies, their effects, and potential challenges that could be encountered for reference, and create future implementation in other U.S. cities.
+According to the cost/benefit analysis of cities participating in the Solar America program, these DOE efforts were geared towards incentivizing more U.S. cities to implement alternative energy source policies locally.
 As well as increase the availability of viable policies that can be used in order to facilitate the development of a broader national or state policy.